Prasarana Malaysia: Restructuring Klang Valley's public transport system

 The bus service in Kuala Lumpur was also facing problems with lower ridership because of an increase in private car usage and the lack of capital investments.
 The two new bus consortia which were formed in the mid-1990s to take over all bus services in Kuala Lumpur – Intrakota and Cityliner – began facing financial problems.
-Intrakota had reportedly accumulated losses amounting to RM450 million from the 1997/1998 financial crisis until Prasarana took over in 2003, and debts of more than RM250 million between 1994 and 2003.
+Intrakota had reportedly accumulated losses amounting to RM450 million from the 1997 Asian financial crisis until Prasarana took over in 2003, and debts of more than RM250 million between 1994 and 2003.
 With lower revenues, bus operators could not maintain their fleets, much less invest in more buses.
 Frequencies and service deteriorated as buses began breaking down.

 Because of this, public transport usage in the Klang Valley area dropped to about 16% of total trips, one of the lowest in the Asian region.

 Setting up of Syarikat Prasarana Negara Berhad and Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd

 As part of the restructuring process, the Malaysian government proposed to separate the ownership (thus capital expenditure) and operational aspects of public transport, with separate government-owned companies being set up for each purpose.

 In 1998, Prasarana was incorporated to "facilitate, coordinate, undertake and expedite infrastructure projects approved by the Malaysian government".
 It took over the assets and operations of Star-LRT, Putra-LRT and Putraline feeder bus services in September 2002, changing the name Star-LRT to "Starline" and Putra-LRT to "Putraline".
 In 2003, Prasarana entered into agreements with Intrakota and Cityliner for the purchase of buses.
 The purchase was completed in 2004.

 Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd, the second government-owned company under the restructuring, was set up in 2004 to handle the operational aspects of the assets owned by Prasarana.
 Prasarana handed over the operations of the two LRT lines and buses in November 2004.

 In 2006, the government set up a new company Rapid Penang as a subsidiary of Rangkaian Pengangkutan Intergrasi Deras Sdn Bhd to operate a bus service in Penang.
 The buses are also owned by Prasarana.